Now that you’ve bought the motorcycle of your dreams, you have something else to think about — insurance.

 Roadside assistance is another good coverage to have.
 If you are stranded on the road, this coverage will pay for towing and the cost of a rental vehicle while your motorcycle is being repaired.
 It may pay for other expenses as well.

 If you’re considering buying a motorcycle for the first time, you may want to learn more about your options.
-You can get an adequate amount of insurance for less than what you pay to insure a passenger vehicle.
+Oftentimes, you can get an adequate amount of insurance for less than what you pay to insure a passenger vehicle.
+If you’re not sure what types of insurance to get, reach out to a motorcycle insurance specialist near you.